Xilinx/Vitis_Libraries/utils/docs/src/datamover/kernel_gen_guide.rst

 - &A[w][z+1][y][x] – &A[w][z][y][x] = X * Y         (Z_stride)
 - &A[w+1][z][y][x] – &A[w][z][y][x] = X * Y * Z     (W_stride)

-Since 4D Data Mover need to write to / read from AXI stream, it also needs to define how to serialize 4D array.
+Since Programmable 4D Data Mover need to write to / read from AXI stream, it also needs to define how to serialize 4D array.
 We define ``ap_int<64> cfg[9]`` as descriptor to define one access:

 - cfg[0]:           bias (address of 4D array's first element in memory)